Tosino46/Amazon-Product-Review-Analysis/README.md

 The electronics category, although heavily discounted, maintains a strong presence in both revenue and review metrics.

-### Strategic Recommendations
+## Strategic Recommendations

 -  Product Optimization:

-Focus on quality improvement in categories with low ratings despite discounts (e.g., Car & Motorbike).
+Focus on quality improvement in categories with low ratings despite discounts (e.g., _Car & Motorbike_).

 - Discount Strategy:

-Maintain discount strategies in electronics and computers, but explore bundling or cross-sell opportunities to boost value perception.
+Maintain discount strategies in **electronics** and **computers**, but explore bundling or cross-sell opportunities to boost value perception.

 - Inventory and Promotion: